jeffThompson/TechnologyAndTheLandscape/WeeklyCalendarAndAssignments/Week02_Observation.md

 * *The Soundscape* (Schafer)

 ###BRING
 Next week we will spend most of the day walking, so please bring comfy shoes, water, sunscreen, etc like this week.
-We will also be making GPS drawings and field recordings, so please bring your phone charged up and ready.
+We will also be making GPS drawings and field recordings, so please bring a pair of headphones (if you have some) and your phone charged up and ready.
 You may want to install a free GPS logging app like [Trails](https://trails.io/en), though we have two GPS units you can use too.